 No matter how much I enjoyed Skopje and its crazy statues there was one place that I had to visit during my stay in the capital of Macedonia.
 You see, for the reason I cannot really explain I’m interested in difficult history, borders, internal conflicts etc. These are the things I can’t fully understand no matter how much I try and by visiting the places affected by those issues I feel I’m getting closer to figuring it all out (well, of course I’m not).
-So when I’ve realized Kosovo is only a short bus ride away from Skopje I knew I just have to visit this second youngest country in the world!
-And so I went for the day trip to Pristina, the capital of Kosovo.
+So when I’ve realized Kosovo is only a short bus ride away from Macedonia I knew I just have to visit this second youngest country in the world!
+And so I went for the day trip from Skopje to Pristina, the capital of Kosovo.

 At first I was hoping to go to Prizren – second biggest city in Kosovo, with stunning location and amazing monuments, that is probably the highlight of the country.
 Unfortunately, even if it’s only 80kms away from Skopje the journey takes 3 hours and the buses leave from Macedonia in the afternoon – there’s no way to make it as an easy day trip from Skopje.
 If I wanted to visit Kosovo I had to go to Pristina.
 Frequent and fast buses connect the two capitals really well and such a daytrip is a piece of cake!